ietf-wg-cellar/ebml-specification/specification.markdown

 Within an EBML Schema, the XPath of the `@minver` attribute is `/EBMLSchema/element/@minver`.

-The minver (minimum version) attribute stores a non-negative integer that represents the first version of the docType to support the EBML Element.
+The minver (minimum version) attribute stores a nonnegative integer that represents the first version of the docType to support the EBML Element.

 The minver attribute is **OPTIONAL**.
 If the minver